hugoShaka/ansible-mailserver/README.md

 This repository contains a playbook and roles that you can use to set up your own Debian-based mail server.
-Behind the scenes, it makes use of postfix, dovecot, postgresql.
+Behind the scenes, it makes use of postfix, dovecot, postgresql or sqlite.

 This is a modified version of the original repo:
 (https://git.workaround.org/chaas/ansible-ispmail-jessie/)

 Modifications include:
-* use of postgres
+* use of postgres/sqlite
-* rewrite in ansible-style
+* rewrite most of the code to be ansible-ish
 * tests and CI
 * webmail removed
+* antispam using rspamd
+* active-active replication

 # Development

 ## Dependencies

-* vagrant
-* ansible 2.6
+* ansible
 * python 3
-* virtualbox (other virts may work too)
 * molecule
 * docker

 ## Setting up

-* Clone the repository
-* `cd ansible-mailserver`
-* *If you want to use a virtual environment make sure it is activated here*

-You can use vagrant:

-* `vagrant up` will create 3 VMs: the mailservers (north and south) and the tester

-Or you can use molecule in docker:

 * molecule converge